 Adults are welcomed to stay for the meeting, but not required.
 It is a great opportunity to interact with other parents and adult leaders and become engaged in supporting our Scouts and the Troop.
-If possible, it is helpful to stay current if you can be present for the opening/closing announcements.
+If possible, adults are encouraged to be present for the opening/closing announcements to stay current on upcoming activities.